 The school curriculum is not only the subjects on the timetable; it is the whole experience of education.’
 (John Dunford, 2012) From year 7 through to year 10, all of our students take part in a weekly timetabled Enrichment programme that they opt for once a term.
 This affords them opportunities to take part in certain activities that they otherwise may never have done.

-INSERT AFTER SCHOOL EXTRA CURRICULA HERE

 Wherever possible, our students should be encouraged to apply their learning to real life situations such as nursery work placements within our primary schools for those studying Child Development & Education or Health & Social Care and ‘The Tenner Challenge’ in Business and Enterprise studies.
 Similarly, 100% of our year 10 cohort will take part in a compulsory two-week Work Experience programme.